Flynchd/aws-admin-toolkit-v1/README.md

 In summary, AWS Admin Toolkit v1 empowers administrators with a wide range of features to effectively manage and administer their AWS environment, ensuring operational efficiency, security, and cost optimization.

+**Change Log**
+All notable changes to this project will be documented in this file.

+[Released] - 2023-07-07
+Updated folder structure and group task

+Added
+- MainMenu.ps1
+- Added scripts for each task category